arthi-ramachandran/marklogic/README.md

-# marklogic
+# MarkLogic 9 early access docker container on windows
 This upload speeds up the creation of docker container for MarkLogic 9 early access on windows.
 Windows remains as one of the heavily used operating system for hosting MarkLogic server.
+Please check Marklogic install guide[https://docs.marklogic.com/guide/installation.pdf] for most current message around operating systems for hosting ML server.